ParkerRobb/Zettelkasten-export-resources/Multilingual writing in Markdown for Pandoc LaTeX export.md

 of the document’s main language
-(which itself defaults to English), which can [result in awkward hyphenation](https://www.overleaf.com/learn/latex/Multilingual_typesetting_on_Overleaf_using_polyglossia_and_fontspec) when applied to other languages.
+(which itself defaults to English), which can [result in awkward hyphenation](https://www.overleaf.com/learn/latex/Multilingual_typesetting_on_Overleaf_using_polyglossia_and_fontspec) when applied to the wrong language.

 [^BabelAutodetect]: MacFarlane, 43

-	Babel can be configured
+	Babel *can* be configured
 to automatically detect different scripts and text direction without markup, and automatically switch the hyphenation patterns and associated font;
-however it cannot detect and switch between languages that use the same script.
+however, because this relies on changes in script, Babel cannot detect and switch between languages that use the same script.
 This also requires using the Lua(La)TeX engine, and modifying `\babelprovides` in the Pandoc LaTeX template